Landways is a specialist in the design, build, finance, operation and upgrade of integrated digital infrastructure for high-density environments.

 Innovation from Experience

-Building on over a decade of work with the country’s most demanding users of data networks, Landways’ leading technical experts wanted to overcome the global 'rip and replace' philosophy of traditional connectivity solutions (and their supporting fixed cable infrastructures) available on the market.
+Building on over a decade of work with the country’s most demanding users of data networks, Landways’ leading technical experts wanted to overcome the 'rip and replace' philosophy of traditional connectivity solutions.

-Using extensive industry knowledge, innovation and in-house research and development breakthroughs our skilled team have constructed a customisable, proven solution, ready to take to market.
+Using extensive industry knowledge, innovation and in-house research and development, our skilled team have constructed a customisable, proven solution, ready to take to market.

 Our solution objectives: